Kxrstin/exambyte/README.md

 ## Full-stack web application for managing exams and assessments.

-Exambyte is a web-based testing system that can be used to create, conduct, and correct tests with different question types, such as multiple choice and free text.
+ExamByte is a web-based exam system that can be used to create, conduct, and correct exams with different question types, such as multiple choice and free text.
 Correction is partly manual and partly automated, and students are always informed about their current status and admission status.
-A key feature is role-based authentication via GitHub OAuth with a distinction between the roles of student, organizer, and corrector.
+A key feature is role-based authentication via GitHub OAuth with a distinction between the roles of `Student`, `Organisator` and `Korrektor`.
 This application is an improvement on ILIAS, as students are informed transparently about their admission status, while correctors and organizers are provided with various tools for general exam administration.

 ---
 ## Get started